travis-ci/travis-yml/README.md

-This is meant as a replacement for [travis-yaml](https://github.com/travis-ci/travis-yaml).
+This is a replacement for [travis-yaml](https://github.com/travis-ci/travis-yaml).

 # Travis CI build config processing